 Colin Joynes was baptised Collins Patrick, after his mother’s maiden name however was only ever known as Colin.

-Colin was born January 1914 at Wagin the son of Arthur and Annie Joynes.
-He was the youngest of three brothers and he had an older sister.
+Colin was born January 1914 at Wagin the son of Arthur Thomas Joynes and Annie Collins who married 1900 at Kalgoorlie.
+He was one of 3 boys and 2 girls.